Young's Double Slit Experiment - A Different Conclusion

 If you do measure information at the slits then the results are consistent with the electron being a particle.

 Is the electron a wave or a particle?
 It's neither.
 The results depend on the information you extract from the experiment.
 Nature adapts depending on what you ask for.
-Many physicists might find this very disturbing.
+Meaning that reality may be different for different observers.
+Some physicists might find this very disturbing.

 Read more posts here.